What Can I Do to Progress Toward Addiction Recovery?

 1. Be Aware of the Problem

 Alcohol impairs your ability to realize you have an addiction and think clearly about it.
-Maybe your partner, a relative or work colleague told you should cut down on your alcohol intake, but you refused at first.
+Maybe your partner, a relative, or a work colleague told you you should cut down on your alcohol intake, but you refused at first.

 2. Fix the Problem

 Once you realize you have a problem, the next step is to look for a solution.
 You can try to quit cold turkey, but often this approach is followed by relapses.
 Seek medical advice or check into a rehab clinic, which is specifically designed to help people just like you to recover from addictions.

 You can do this alone, but the programs offered by addiction clinics can further support you to develop a strong motivation and find your “Why.”